-The Board of Supervisors, through adoption of this Management District Plan, has the right, pursuant to Streets and Highways Code §36651, to identify the body that shall implement the proposed program, which shall be the Owners' Association of the NVTID as defined in Streets and Highways Code §36612.
-The Board of Supervisors has determined that the NVTC will continue to serve as the NVTID's Owners' Association.
+The Board of Supervisors, through adoption of this Management District Plan, has the right, pursuant to Streets and Highways Code §36651, to identify the body that shall implement the proposed program, which shall be the Owners' Association of the NVTID as defined in Streets and Highways Code §36614.536612.
+The Board of Supervisors has identified determined that the Napa Valley Tourism Corporation as the private nonprofit which NVTIC will continue to serve as the Owner's NVTID's Owners' Association for the NVTID.
 The Owners' Association is charged with managing funds and implementing programs in accordance with this Plan and must provide annual reports on activities and expenditures.

-The NVTC shall be managed by a fourteen (14) member Board of Directors.
+The Napa Valley Tourism CorporationNVTC shall be managed by a 15-fourteen (14) member boardBoard of directors.
+EightDirectors.
 Seven (7) board members shall be representatives of assessed lodging businesses.
-Six members of the board will each represent one of the included municipalities and Napa County, with each jurisdiction having one representative.
-Each of these jurisdiction representatives shall be appointed by their respective City or Town Council or Board of Supervisors.
-Jurisdiction representatives may be elected or appointed officials, staff, or chamber of commerce officials.
-One board member shall be a representative of Visit Napa Valley (VNV).
-Each member of the board shall have one vote.
+Those eight board members shall represent lodging businesses from each of the five cities and Napa County in proportions equal to the amount of assessment paid by each jurisdiction, with each jurisdiction having at least one representative.
+Six members of the board will each represent one of the included municipalities and Napa County, with each jurisdiction having one representative. -Each of these jurisdiction representatives shall be appointed by their respective City or Town Council or Board of Supervisors. -Jurisdiction representatives may be elected or appointed officials, staff, or chamber of commerce officials. -One board member shall be a representative of either Visit Napa Valley.- (VNV) or successor destination marketing entity.- Each member of the board shall have one vote, except that in the event VNV or successor destination marketing entity chooses to appoint its executive director to the NVTC designated board member position, that position shall be a non-voting member position.